CivilWarTraveler.com Free Info

 This Confederate artillery position was constructed during the fall of 1861 to guard against the increasing Union activity on the coast.
 It was abandoned after the capture of Roanoke Island in February 1862.
 This is the best-preserved earthen fortification on the North Carolina coast.

-Wilmington and Area
+Wilmington and area

 At the outbreak of the war, Wilmington was the largest city in North Carolina with a population of about 10,000.
 As the Union blockade choked off shipping to Southern ports, the city became critically important to the Confederate war effort.
 Blockade runners were able to slip into the mouth of the Cape Fear River protected by a series of forts, including the ocean-side Fort Fisher.
 World commerce flowing into Wilmington was used to fuel Lee's army in Virginia via the Wilmington and Weldon Railroad with connections to Petersburg and Richmond.
 "Lee's Lifeline" functioned until early 1865 when Union forces captured Fort Fisher, then marched north to occupy Wilmington.
 Many fine antebellum buildings, including the Bellamy Mansion, are included in a town tour.
 For more information, stop at the Cape Fear Museum or call 800-222-4757 for general information.